stahnma/slack-emoji-grabber/README.md

 `make`

 # Configure
-To run the `slack_emoji_grabber` you need your `SLACK_TOKEN` environment variable set.
-If you don't have it set, it won't work.
+To run the `slack_emoji_grabber`, you need to set your **Slack Bot User OAuth Token** as `SLACK_TOKEN` in an environment variable set.
+The Slack Bot User OAuth Token can be found under "OAuth & Permissions" in Slack API: Applications settings under a configured & connected Slack Application for the workspace.

+Example: `export SLACK_TOKEN="xoxb-1234567890-0987654321-AbCdEfGhIjKlMnOpQrStUvWxYz"`

 # Run
 `./slack_emoji_grabber`

 # License
 MIT